The inbox is growing more crowded every day. For email marketing campaigns to be successful, they must stand out, provide value, and engage readers.

 The simplest way to do this is to use an automated design test tool to preview your content and see that your messages function and render properly.
 A test tool can help you identify issues with your content, including broken images, missing alt text, and invalid links, before your recipients do.

 Be sure to proofread the message’s full content before sending, along with other members of your team to make certain nothing gets overlooked.
-And if your message includes dynamic placeholder elements, confirm that they have been replaced with personalized data.

-Messages tend to rely heavily on images to showcase their content.
+Subscribers have short attention spans.
+If your email takes too long to load properly, they’ll move on to the next message in their inbox.
+This can be a problem, since messages tend to rely heavily on images to showcase their content.
 While these emails look amazing, they can sometimes appear blank when images fail to load.
 For example, animated GIFs and images optimized for Apple’s devices with Retina Display are notoriously large files, which can increase loading time.

 Optimize your messages by compacting your image files with a free tool like TinyPNG.
 This will shrink the overall file size and reduce loading time.
 Including fewer images in your message can also increase the likelihood that its contents will fully load upon request.

-Email messages are usually an HTML content type that references images hosted somewhere on the internet.
+Email marketing messages are usually an HTML content type that references images hosted somewhere on the internet.
 Total content shouldn’t exceed 102 kb (anything higher can result in messages being clipped at Gmail).

 Use tools that clean up the code by removing unnecessary whitespace and line breaks or stripping empty attributes and comments.
 Keep in mind this requires some HTML and CSS knowledge, and if it isn’t done properly, it can distort your messages.

-People marking your messages as spam hurts your sender reputation and increases your chances of landing in the spam folder in the future.
+People marking your email marketing messages as spam hurts your sender reputation and increases your chances of landing in the spam folder in the future.
 To avoid this, be sure to place the unsubscribe link at the top of your email and make sure it appears clickable.